Layso/CSE102-Homeworks/README.md

 # CSE102-Homeworks
 This repository contains all homeworks of the Gebze Institute of Technology, CSE 102 lecture, Spring 2016.
+Comments and coding style are edited before publishing but algorithm and coding kept same as the files sent to the teachers unless the code works.
 -
 -
 Homework #01